 - Unexplained weight loss or tiredness

 - Difficulty in swallowing

 - Increasingly out of breath

 - A cough or croaky voice that lasts longer than 3 weeks

 - Unexplained persistent pain or ache

 - A change in the size, shape or colour of a mole

 - Unusual lump or swelling anywhere

 - A change to bowel motions that lasts longer than 6 weeks

 - Blood in your bowel motions

 - Blood in your urine

-- Problems passing urine
+- Change in urinary habits

-- Testicular cancer is the most common cancer found in men between the ages of 15-45, so you should examine your testicles for a small hard lump or any changes
+- Testicular cancer is the most common cancer found in men between the ages of 15-45, so you should examine your testicles for a small hard lump or any changes.

 - Any breast change

-The symptoms outlined in this leaflet are often caused by something less serious and don't usually mean it's cancer.
+The symptoms outlined in this leaflet are often caused by something less serious and doesn't usually mean it's cancer.
 However, finding cancer early makes it more treatable and a trip to your doctor could save your life.
-So if in doubt get it checked out.
+If in doubt, get it checked out.
 If it's not serious, your mind will be put at rest.
 You certainly won't be wasting anyone's time.
-If you have any concerns about cancer you can talk to one of our specialist nurses on the Cancer Focus NI free information and support NurseLine
+If you have any concerns about cancer you can talk to one of our specialist nurses on the Cancer Focus NI FREE information and support Nurse Line

-Monday to Friday 9am - 1pm Calls are free from a landline nurseline@cancerfocusni.org
+Monday, Wednesday and Friday 9am - 1pm.
+Calls are free and confidential from a landline. nurseline@cancerfocusni.org